C# – How to unit test code that uses HttpClient

 Untested client code

-I have the following code that uses HttpClient to do a GET on the /nflteams/getdivision endpoint.
+I have the following code that sends a request with HttpClient to the GET /nflteams/getdivision endpoint.
 This is currently untested.
 To show the two unit test approaches, I’ll unit test this code.

 public class NFLTeamsDataService : IDisposable